MohammadFazaluddin/Mon-Interpreter/README.md

 4. The Internal Object System
 5. The Evaluator

+## Breakdown of Features 👀

-1. **The Lexer:** Tokenizes the Monkey Source code to the tokens also known as "Lexical Analysis" or "Lexing".
+1. **The Lexer:** The first transformation from source code to Tokens, called as "Lexical Analysis", or "Lexing" for short.
+Done by Lexer, also called tokenizer or scanner.
+Tokens are small, easily categorizable data structures.

 2. **The Parser:** The Tokens transformed from the lexer is fed to the parser, which does the second transformation and turn the token into "Abstract Syntax Tree".